rebeccacasati/Graph-Classification/README.md

+# Graph Classification

-This code was developed for the AI Models for Physics of the Masteer's Degree in Artificial Intelligence for Science and Technology.
+This repository contains a project developed for the AI Models for Physics course of the Master's Degree in Artificial Intelligence for Science and Technology.

-In this project (binary) graph classification is performed on three datasets selected from the TUDataset collection, using a Graph Convolutional Neural Network implemented with PyTorch Geometric (Graph_Classification_PyG.ipynb) and with Deep Graph Library (Graph_Classification_DGL.ipynb).
+The project focuses on binary graph classification on three datasets selected from the TUDataset collection.
+The same task is implemented with a Graph Convolutional Neural Network using two different libraries:

+- PyTorch Geometric in `Graph_Classification_PyG.ipynb`
+- Deep Graph Library in `Graph_Classification_DGL.ipynb`

+## Repository Structure

+- `Graph_Classification_PyG.ipynb`: notebook implementation based on PyTorch Geometric
+- `Graph_Classification_DGL.ipynb`: notebook implementation based on Deep Graph Library

+## Summary

+The goal of the project is to compare graph classification workflows across two graph deep learning frameworks while keeping the problem setting consistent.